 Washi Tape & Stickers

 Washi tape is a favourite with my students (especially when they get to put it on the sheet music themselves!) and we use it to identify repeating patterns, or particular sections that need attention.
 I also like using small stickers as reminders for tempo, notes, speed and fingering.
 And once students have mastered a piece we put a fun reward sticker in the top corner.
-Diane Hidy has some great tips for teaching with stickers.

 Although sticky notes are perfect for reminders about how to play a piece, they aren’t so good for helping students know what to play during their practice time.
 We’ve started using notebooks as a catch-all for writing down weekly practice goals, practice strategies, and keeping track of how much practice is actually happening!